JavaScript is required

 What?

 A range of harmful and disrespectful behaviours occur in the workplace including bullying, discrimination and sexual harassment.
-Women, people with a disability, and lesbian, gay, bisexual, trans and gender diverse, and intersex people are more likely to experience these behaviours at work than others.
+Women, people with disability, and lesbian, gay, bisexual, trans and gender diverse, and intersex people are more likely to experience these behaviours at work than others.

-The department’s 2021 Workplace Gender Audit showed that women with specific intersecting identities, such as women with disability, Aboriginal and/or Torres Strait Islander women, and LGBTIQ+ women were significantly more likely to have experienced sexual harassment, bullying and discrimination within the last 12 months compared to other women.
+The department’s 2021 Workplace Gender Audit showed that women with specific intersecting identities, such as women with disability, Aboriginal and/or Torres Strait Islander women, and LGBTIQA+ women were significantly more likely to have experienced sexual harassment, bullying and discrimination within the last 12 months compared to other women.
 Consequently, all priorities must include an intersectional approach.

 Addressing these behaviours and promoting a culture of inclusion and respect will not only ensure compliance with legislation but will provide all employees with a safe and constructive work environment.
 This will support increased diversity of staff across all roles and levels and improve the outcomes for learners, families and the community.